WP-Autoplugin/wp-autoplugin/readme.txt

 While WP-Autoplugin aims to generate high-quality code adhering to WordPress standards, we recommend testing the code thoroughly before using it on a production site.

 == Changelog ==

+= 1.4.2 =
+* Added a "Copy Hooks" button to use the extracted hooks with any LLM
+* Added CMD/CTRL + Enter shortcut to submit the forms
+* Fixed minor UI issues

 = 1.4.1 =
 * Added option to change model at every step